8

 Dacia Duster side profile

-The Dacia Duster is lighter than you’d think, with even the diesel model weighing just 1205kg (though this rises to 1294kg with four-wheel drive).
+The Dacia Duster was lighter than you’d think, with even the diesel model weighing just 1205kg (though this rose to 1294kg with four-wheel drive).

-On paper there appears little to tell between petrol and diesel performance but in the real world diesel will likely prove the preferable choice every time - not just because of the extra range and fuel consumption it provides.
+On paper there was little to tell between petrol and diesel performance, but in the real world the diesel that proved the preferable choice every time - not just because of the extra range and fuel consumption it delivered.

-This is not the kind of car you’ll ever be likely to drive to the limit of its performance potential so what matters in every day life is that the engine responds keenly to each press of the pedal, no matter what revs the engine is pulling.
+This was not the kind of car you'd ever be likely to drive to the limit of its performance potential so what mattered for every day driving was that the engine responded keenly to each press of the pedal, no matter what revs the engine was pulling.

-This is territory the ubiquitous Renault/Nissan 1.5-litre diesel knows well.
-It has excellent low down torque although, even by diesel standards, it gets breathless very quickly at the top end.
+This was territory the ubiquitous Renault/Nissan 1.5-litre diesel was familar with.
+It had excellent low down torque although, even by diesel standards, it got breathless very quickly at the top end.

-There’s little turbo lag and always a strong response to your commands, aided by the slightly notchy six speed gearbox that nevertheless has all points of the Duster’s power curve nicely covered.
+There was little turbo lag and always a strong response to commands, aided by the slightly notchy six speed gearbox that nevertheless had all points of the Duster’s power curve nicely covered.

 RIDE & HANDLING